SATA has been founded to advance the scope of practice and further development of the field of Transplant Anesthesia.

 Saving lives through organ transplantation has become increasingly possible thanks to advances in research and care.

-Today, the complex field of transplantation continues to develop rapidly, fuelled by demographic change and further evolutions in scientific understanding.
+Today, the complex field of transplantation continues to develop rapidly, fueled by demographic change and further evolution in scientific understanding.

 The Society has been envisioned as a community of clinician-scientists involved in the perioperative care of the organ donor and transplant recipient, not a confederation of disciplines.
 Fundamental to its members’ embrace of the practice of transplantation medicine is the notion that broad advances in the emerging field of transplant anesthesia will require innovative approaches to teaching, research and learning.